jcarlis3/pronghornLT/README.md

 # pronghornLT
-*Utilities to Prepare Pronghorn Line-transect Survey Data for Analysis*
+*Utilities for Pronghorn Line-transect Surveys in Wyoming*

 ## How to install
 To install and load `pronghornLT` in R, run the following code.
 Note, the